-Run or cheer from the scenic sidelines at Tucson's Boston Marathon-qualifier in sunny December.
+Run or cheer from the scenic sidelines at Tucson's Boston Marathon qualifier.

 Tucson Marathon: Warm Winter Run

-The historical Town of Oracle is the starting line is for this primarily downhill marathon that features a few hills around mile 2-4, and mile 11-12 and mile 24.
-The course winds through Sonoran Desert landscape on paved roads and finishes at the Golder Ranch Fire Station on Golder Ranch Road in the Town of Catalina.
+The historical Town of Oracle is the starting line for this primarily downhill marathon that features a few hills around miles 2-4, miles 11-12, and mile 24.
+The course winds through the Sonoran Desert landscape on paved roads and finishes at the Golder Ranch Fire Station on Golder Ranch Road in the Town of Catalina.
 Runners drop almost 2,200 feet in elevation on the point-to-point course along the beautiful Santa Catalina mountain range.
 (Again, there are some rolling hills and inclines between miles 2-4 and miles 10-12, as well as mile 24).

-The combination of fast course with moderate-to-cool race time temperatures make these races a popular choice for runners striving for either a personal best or maybe a Boston Marathon qualifying time.
+The combination of a fast course with moderate-to-cool race time temperatures makes these races a popular choice for runners striving for either a personal best or maybe a Boston Marathon qualifying time.

-If you plan to stay overnight, the official race hotel is El Conquistador Tucson, A Hilton Resort, a AAA-Four Diamond award-winning resort with scenic desert and mountain views.
-If you're interested in training for a marathon, a triathlon or a duathlon, Tucson is a favorite winter destination for endurance athletes.
+If you plan to stay overnight, the official race hotel is El Conquistador Tucson, A Hilton Resort, an AAA-Four Diamond award-winning resort with scenic desert and mountain views.
+If you're interested in training for a marathon, a triathlon, or a duathlon, Tucson is a favorite winter destination for endurance athletes.
 See our Winter Training Capital page for information on Tucson and southern Arizona's varied training resources.

 Questions?
 Call Tucson Marathon Hotline, at (520) 403-3355.